osohq/oso-node/packages/express/README.md

 The Oso SDK with Express integration provides helper functions to facilitate hooking Oso into the Express web framework.

+**Please Note: The SDK is currently released as a developer preview.
+Do not use this SDK for production workloads.**

 ## Install

 ```bash